project-89/argos-server/README.md

 - All protected endpoints require a valid API key
 - API keys are tied to fingerprints
 - Keys can be revoked and are automatically disabled on re-registration
+- API keys are encrypted at rest using AES-256-CBC
+- Each API key is uniquely encrypted with a secure initialization vector
+- Encryption keys and IVs are managed through environment variables

+### Role-Based Access Control
+- Admin endpoints require admin role
+- Role management restricted to admin users
+- Tag management restricted to admin users
+- Default user role assigned on registration
+- Role validation middleware for protected routes

 ### Request Validation
 - Zod-based schema validation for all endpoints